Nmuta/tt_local_backup/Notes/steelhead/steelhead-apis.md

 ### UserManagementService

-V2 report weight endpoints in Woodstock need to be ported to Steelhead as well (Report Weight Locktypes)
+V2 report weight endpoints in Woodstock need to be ported to Steelhead as well (Report Weight Locktypes) We also need the user groups endpoints added to woodstock added to steelhead as well

 ```c#
 Task<BanUsersOutput> BanUsers(ForzaUserBanParameters[] banParameters, int xuidCount) { }